Skip to navigation Skip to content

 8

-Job seeker is needed to serve another waiting period that is continuous and will end after the potential penalty period + Read more ...
+Job seeker needs to serve another continuous waiting period that will end after the potential penalty period + Read more ...

 For job seekers not currently receiving a participation payment, compliance action is not to be generated if concurrent waiting periods will extend beyond the potential penalty period end date.